OpenJML/openjml.github.io/tutorial/InheritingSpecifications.md

 This simple example is intended only to show specification inheritance.
 The next two lessons on specification with [model fields](ModelFields) and [model methods](ModelMethods), show more complex examples that specify abstract classes.

-TODO - talk about situations where behavioral inheritance is difficult, e.g. validity of invarints